CRTW26/Croc-My-World/README.md

 ## Screenshots
 The home page displays all user posts
 ![Posts](app/assets/images/posts.png)
-All users are displayed in a grid - click on a to request friendship
+All users are displayed in a grid - click on a user to request friendship
 ![Users](app/assets/images/users.png)
 Each user profile page display all their own posts
 ![Profile](app/assets/images/profilepage.png)